-This program targets areas with existing remnant native prairie, oak savanna, and Big Woods forest, and the percentage of remnant prairie is one of the ranking factors used to evaluate and compare parcels submitted for consideration.
-To date, 4,752 acres (61%) added to the Refuge with OHF funding have been native prairie and 6,802 (87%) acres were located in either a Prairie Core or Corridor as defined by the Minnesota Prairie Plan.
+This program targets areas with existing remnant native prairie and oak savanna, and the percentage of remnant prairie is one of the ranking factors used to evaluate and compare parcels submitted for consideration.
+To date, 5,258 acres (61%) added to the Refuge with OHF funding have been native prairie and 7,109 acres (87%) were located in either a Prairie Core or Corridor as defined by the Minnesota Prairie Plan.